 Across the different key stages, the curriculum is planned to provide a wealth of opportunities to design engaging, challenging and coherent learning experiences, which will improve progression and achievement for all children who have autism.
 While the school sets out the curriculum in traditional areas of learning, planning is focused on making many of these connections more explicit and manageable.
 All pupils work at their own level through individualised teaching strategies and differentiated lessons, based on the expectations of our holistic curriculum and accredited courses.

-Key Stage 3 CORE CURRICULUM
+Key Stage 3

+CORE CURRICULUM

-- English: with an emphasis on writing, reading, social communication and functional skills - Mathematics: including direct teaching of problem-solving and reasoning skills - Science - ICT
+- English: Writing, reading, social communication and functional skills.
+Including direct teaching of speaking and listening skills

+- Mathematics: Including direct teaching of problem-solving and reasoning skills

+- Science

+- Computing

+- Physical Education

 WIDER CURRCULUM